 Your Implementation Roadmap

 You now have the complete five step framework to translate an artist’s career development strategy into a measurable action plan.
-Here’s a quick recap of what we have developed.
 The self assessment identifies where you are and where best to focus your energy.
 Market analysis reveals what’s working in your genre and region.
 SMART goals will provide you with the decision making criteria across multiple timeframes.
 Resource allocation will ensure consistent execution without any burnout.
 Quarterly reviews keep you on track and signal when to pivot or persist.

 The London electronic producer case study we have provided demonstrates this framework working.
 An honest self assessment revealed the major gaps.
 Market analysis identified specific playlist opportunities.
 The SMART goals created accountability.
-Consistent execution delivered at a rate of 350% above targeted growth.
+Consistency and persistency of execution delivered a rate of 350% above targeted growth, brought about the compounding effect.
+He now generates around £3,200 per month across multiple revenue streams.
+This is the beginnings of a sustainable career foundation.
+None of that happened by accident, all of it came from honesty, hard work, and focused execution.

 Your Next Steps